sweagleExpert/integrations/oracle/readme.md

 CONTENT

-/selectJSON.sql : example of PL/SQL queries to directly extract JSON format from tables
+/selectJSON.sql : Examples of PL/SQL queries to directly extract JSON format from tables

 /tns2xml.awk : Transform an tnsnames.ora file into XML format.
 To use it: awk -f tns2xml.awk <your tns file> > <your target xml file>
 (limitations: you should remove comment lines from your file)

-/tsv2json.sh : Generate a JSON file from a TSV file, with table Keys as node of the JSON.
+/tsv2json.awk : Transform a tab separated file (TSV) into JSON format based on number of key columns provided (default 1 if not provided).
+Key columns must be ordered and placed as first columns in the file.
+To use it: awk -v nbKeys=<nb of key columns> -f tsv2json.awk <your csv file>
+(limitations: duplicate keys, values including line break or separator are skipped and logged)

+/tsv2json.sh : This is just a wrapper of tsv2json.awk to facilitate usage.
 Launch without arguments to get help.
-(limitations: values including line break may cause issues)

 /tsv2json.jq : Generate a JSON file from a TSV file using jq library.
-It is more powerful and quicker than previous shell script but requires JQ to be installed
-(limitations: all values are put in array of JSON list with no parent node)
+Using jq  ensure a better compliance to JSON format (limitations: This require jq to be installed.
+All values are put in JSON array with no parent node)